XuShenLZ/dataMPC_parking/README.md

 3. Deep Learning Toolbox (For network training and predicting)

 ## Change log
+### 08/11/2020
+1. Encode the hyperplane constraints into OBCA formulation (`online_MPC/HPPobca_CFTOC.m`).
+The warm start can be the extended previous iteration.
+The waypoints to detect collision can also be the previous extend previous z_opt. (`online_MPC/online_HOBCA.m`)

 ### 08/10/2020
 1. Generate the score-biased hyperplane (Edward)
 2. Add the option of score biased hyperplane into `online_MPC/online_HOBCA.m` and `online_MPC/online_hppMPC.m`